 What is a sentence?

 A sentence is a collection of words that make sense.
 An arrangement of words to communicate a message is known as a sentence.
 A sentence should always make sense.
+Types of Sentences help us recognize the sentence structure.
 In essence, a group of words that don’t make sense can’t form a sentence.

 I have an apple.
 (It makes sense and is a complete sentence.)